RISC-V · RV32IM · single-issue · FPGA-grounded

 Most LLM benchmarks have a fixed ceiling.
 SWE-bench tops out at 100% issue-resolution.
 Multiple-choice evals approach 99%.
 Once a model lands at the ceiling, every subsequent model gets the same score, and the benchmark stops being useful for tracking capability.

 HWE Bench has no ceiling.
-The fitness score is Fmax × IPC — operating frequency times instructions-per-cycle — measured on a real FPGA.
-There is no theoretical maximum; better microarchitecture always scores higher.
-As long as models can find new tricks (deeper pipelines, smarter predictors, restructured ALUs), the leaderboard keeps moving.
+Fitness is the CPU's actual speed running CoreMark on a real FPGA, operating frequency times instructions-per-cycle (Fmax × IPC for the technically inclined).
+There's no theoretical maximum: a smarter microarchitecture always scores higher.
+As long as models keep finding new tricks (deeper pipelines, smarter branch predictors, restructured ALUs), the leaderboard keeps moving.

 Trajectory